Bayesian networks of data from an asthma cohort study:

-One of my MPhil thesis chapters inferred dynamic Bayesian networks concerning the relationship between early respiratory infections and childhood asthma pathogenesis from longitudinal cohort data.
+Part of my MPhil thesis chapters inferred dynamic Bayesian networks concerning the relationship between early respiratory infections and childhood asthma pathogenesis from longitudinal cohort data.

 A question of interest was whether respiratory infections led to the wheeziness of childhood asthma, given that they are correlated and a viable mechanism has been postulated.
 My networks indicate that it is probably the other way around, with wheezing in response to airborne allergens allowing infectious agents to penetrate deeper into the lungs.
 (The atopy label indicates the class of antibody involved in the allergic response.)

 This network shows how the variables from each year act upon those of the following year for the first five years of a child's life.
 The shade of the inferred edges indicates the posterior probability of the edge correctly fitting the data, with the dashed line indicating a negative effect.
+The edges are directed from left to right.

-The signal was further improved by considering wheezy lower infections instead of lower tract infections in general.
+The signal was further improved by considering wheezy lower infections specifically instead of lower tract infections in general.

 Biological subtypes of asthma from exclusive predictors: